sugarfig/Butterfly-Sparkles/README.md

 Here are the requirements:

-1. VARIABLES: Activate at least one change in p5.js (display an image,run an animation,change the screen in some way, etc.) based on a poseNet keypoint position (this is an object with a x and y property).
+1. VARIABLES: Based on a poseNet keypoint position (this is an object with a x and y property) in ml5, activate at least one change in p5.js (display an image,run an animation,change the screen in some way, etc.).
-2. EVENTS: Activate at least one change in p5.js based on an event (if you raise your hand, or if you make a certain gesture, etc.).
+2. EVENTS: Write some logic so that when an event happens (if you raise your hand, or if you make a certain gesture, etc.), activate at least one change in p5.js.

 ## Here are the javascript templates in this repo that you can use!